Alexr16/Pokemon-App/README.md

 # Pokemon-App

-> In this project I build a mobile and desktop version of a website, using what I learned in HTML and CSS.
+> In this project, I built a mobile and desktop version APP showing information about pokemon monsters fetched from PokeAPI.

 ## Screenshot